 A lover of life in the fast lane former Top Gear television presenter and motoring journalist Jeremy Clarkson lives in Chipping Norton.
-Last year, Jeremy was granted permission to demolish his home to make way for a new one.
+In 2016, Jeremy was granted permission to demolish his home to make way for a new one.
 In typical Clarkson style, he didn’t call the bulldozers in, he blew it up!

 Living on the Gloucestershire border, near Ledbury, with his wife Mindy and daughters, Izzy and Willow, Richard Hammond is best known for his for being one-third of the presenting team on BBC’s Top Gear.
 Following Jeremy Clarkson’s exit from the programmer, both Richard and James May joined him on Amazon Prime’s The Grand Tour.

 In 2017, Hammond endured a horrible car accident while filming in Switzerland just ten years after suffering life-threatening injuries and in a coma following a high-speed crash while filming Top Gear.

 Well known for her best-selling chick-lit romance novels, alongside her work in journalism and on non-fiction titles, popular author Jilly Cooper OBE lives in Bisley near Stroud.

 She is best known for her series the Rutland Chronicles that feature the terribly attractive Rupert Campell Black, who was inspired by real-life Andrew Parker Bowles and the Earl of Suffolk.

 Her latest novel Mount! throws the reader into the flirty, lucrative, ruthless world of flat racing and brings back her most enduring hero Rupert Campell Black, who now is a devastatingly handsome silver fox.